 Shipping is never FREE of course.
 Someone always has to "pay the freight."
 But I've always maintained that the only good business deals are the ones where both parties benefit.
-So at a reasonable price point where we both benefit, shipping can be free for you if you reside in CONUS and your order is greater than $350 subtotal (inclusive of any applicable discount).
-If you live in Alaska, Hawaii or Canada or overseas, you will receive a 10% discount your order (in lieu of free shipping) if your order exceeds $350 subtotal (after 10% discount).
+So at a reasonable price point, where we both benefit, shipping can be free for you if you reside in CONUS and your order is greater than $350 subtotal (inclusive of any applicable discount).
+If you live in Alaska, Hawaii or Canada or overseas, you will receive a 10% discount on your order (in lieu of free shipping) if your order exceeds $350 subtotal (after 10% discount).
 Terms and conditions do apply.

 *FREE Shipping of freight orders (see notes under YRC) includes Standard Shipping to the nearest freight terminal (YRC/UPS/FedEx).
 It does not include Residential Delivery, Lift Gate, or Time Critical Services.
 Naturally, those services can be arranged if you so desire, but Residential Delivery and Lift Gate Service can range from $75 to as high as $125 each.